 First, where should policymakers allocate resources so as to achieve the best possible economic transformation?
 Answers to this question depend on many factors.
 How many viable new livelihoods can be created outside of pastoralism?
 How many can be sustained within pastoralism given minimum herd sizes discussed above?
 Answers to these questions in turn depend on variables such as population growth, trends and endowments in grazing land and water access, irrigation potential, and more flexible parameters such as migration and urbanization rates.
 We think of this question as relating not to either-or answers, but to getting the right mix of policy efforts across sectors.
 So in some sense the question is to what extent policy efforts should focus on pastoralism rather than other sectors.

-Second, how can invests be made so as to achieve maximum efficacy?
+Second, how can investments be made so as to achieve maximum efficacy?
 In Section 2 we alluded to some very specific problems pertaining to investment and service delivery in pastoralist areas, particularly low population density, mobile households, and low degrees of integration within formal political systems.
 These characteristics present a major challenge for designing cost-effective interventions in these regions, with the exception of urban service delivery.
-Hence one challenge to efforts to diversity or commercialize the pastoralist economy is overcoming the twin constraints of geographical and political isolation.
+Hence one challenge to efforts to diversify or commercialize the pastoralist economy is overcoming the twin constraints of geographic and political isolation.